-The four electric circuits are connected via 3-level spring-loaded terminals (see Figure 6, terminals 01...04), which are located on the back plane (see Figure 1, point 1).
-The terminals are designed for wire cross sections (solid-core) from 1.5mm2 to 2.5mm2.
-Correct polarity is essential.
-For the connection please use mains-voltage compatible cables according DIN 57250-1 VDE 0250-1 as well as MLAR, EltBauVo and DIN VDE 0100.
-Terminal 05 provides an auxiliary circuit (see next section).
+The electric circuits are connected via 3-level spring-loaded terminals, which are fixed on the back plane.
+They are designed for wire cross sections (solid-core) from 1.5mm2 to 2.5mm2.
+Please observe the correct polarity.

+For the connection please use mains voltage compatible cables which comply with DIN 57250-1 VDE 0250-1 as well as MLAR, EltBauVo and DIN VDE 0100.

-Note: Prior to connetcting to the system, the circuits must be checked for installation faults (short circuit and earth fault).
+Note: Prior to that the circuits to be connected have to be checked for installation faults (short circuit and earth fault).

-Figure 6: Electric circuits
+Figure 6: Final circuits

-6.1.6 Auxiliary circuit
+6.1.6 Fuses auxiliary circuits

 This system has an auxiliary circuit with an output voltage of 230VAC/216VDC for the connection of external power supplies.
-The maximum load for this auxiliary circuit must not exceed 250VA.
-The axiliary circuit does not provide single-luminaire and circuit monitoring but can be programmed as maintained or non-maintained light circuit.
-Also, it can be assigned external switch commands via switch query modules or bus-compatible mains monitors.
+The maximum load for this auxiliary circuit must not exceed 150VA.
+It does not have the same characteristics as single luminaire and circuit monitoring but can be programmed as maintained or non-maintained light circuit.
+Mixed mode circuits are not possible either.
+External switch commands via switch query modules or bus-compatible mains monitors can be programmed or allocated to this circuit.
+The fuses F7/F8 protect this auxiliary circuit.